tylermarshal/job-score/README.md

 Users can either paste text, take a picture, or upload an image of their resume, cover letter, or job description to receive analysis.
 If a picture or image is taken, the Google Vision API is used to convert the image text to machine readable text.

+When users upload resumes, cover letters, and job descriptions, background workers are used to make asynchronous API calls for keyword and tone analysis.

 [Try it out on Heroku](https://job-score.herokuapp.com/)

 [![forthebadge](http://forthebadge.com/images/badges/made-with-ruby.svg)](#)